po1sigala/live/02-Lesson-Plans/Full-Time/10-Week/03-Day/03-Day-LessonPlan.md

 ## Instructor Notes

-* In this lesson, students will complete activities `28-Stu_Mini-Project` from Unit 19 through `08-Stu_Props` in Unit 20.
+* In this lesson, students will complete activities `28-Stu_Mini-Project` from Module 19 through `08-Stu_Props` in Module 20.

-* The first activity for this unit will use `npx create-react-app`.
+* The first activity for this module will use `npx create-react-app`.
 The `npx` command allows us to run an executable binary locally without needing to install it globally first.
 In the context of React, it also ensures that students use the latest version of the utility.

 * When using the `create-react-app` utility to create a React app, the project directory will also automatically be created as part of the process.
 Students might be tempted to start by creating a directory for their project, which is not necessary and might actually cause some confusion.
 The name you provide to the command will be the directory name -- for example, `npx create-react-app my-app` creates a directory called `/my-app`.
 The name `my-app` will also be used as the name of the project inside the `package.json` file that is generated.